bitovi/hatchify/README.md

 # Frontend with React and MUI

-Now that our backend is configured and running we can use the same schemas that we defined earlier to quickly _hatch_—see what we did there?—our frontend.
+Now that our backend is configured and running we can use the same schemas that we defined earlier to quickly "hatch" our frontend.
 The first thing we want to do is import `hatchifyReact`, `MuiProvider`, and `createJsonapiClient` from the `@hatchify/react` library.
 Here’s a quick overview of what each of these does: